The-Swarm-Corporation/swarms-cloud/README.md

 Base swarms code -> fastapi code is added to top and bottom -> agent is decorated with expose as api decorator -> file is parsed and then -> added onto yaml for -> skypilot

+# Stack
+- Backend: FastAPI
+- Skypilot for container management
+- Stripe for payment tracking
+- Postresql for database

 # License
 MIT